ai4nicu/white-paper-ml-review/README.md

 data from neuromonitoring, neuroimaging, clinical records, and emerging biomarker assays, ML can generate personalized risk profiles for individual infants.
 These models could improve prognostication, guide follow-up intensity, and help allocate scarce clinical resources more efficiently.
-For in-depth reviews of different ML applications to the NICU, for example [see list of references ](#references) at the end of this document.
+For in-depth reviews of different ML applications to the NICU, [see list of references ](#references) at the end of this document.

 ## Implementation Considerations and Challenges